mattermost/docs/source/install/desktop-app-changelog.rst

 Mac
 ^^^^^^
-- Mattermost can now be installed on the Mac App Store.
+- Mattermost can now be installed on the `Mac App Store <https://apps.apple.com/app/mattermost-desktop/id1614666244>`_.
 Even if you’re already using Mattermost desktop on Mac, you can download and install it via the Mac App Store to access future automatic updates.

 Linux
 ^^^^^^